1704 – Rákóczi Uprising in Hungary

 By July 15, Gavion had prepared a significant part of the ramparts of Ungarisch-Skalitz for demolition.
 However, the clergy of the town protested against it, and demolition was postponed to July 25.
 The garrison of the place was then sent to the March River, where it was joined by the remnants of Ritschan’s Corps, and part of Nehem Infantry and Thürheim Infantry, and the dragoons of the Austrian militia.
 Only the Holsteiner Maltzan Battalion and one Free Company were left in Ungarisch-Skalitz.

 During this time, along the entire frontier of Moravia, Rebel bands under Ocskay plundered and burned villages.
 Peasants were killed while harvesting their fields and their cattle driven away.

 On 19 July, the Rebels invested Trentschin.
 The Hofkriegsrath immediately ordered to assemble a relief force in Moravia under the command of Colonel Grumpach.
 This relief force consisted of some 10,000 men:

-- Taafe Cuirassiers, Vaubonne Dragoons, Alt-Darmstadt Cuirassiers and Visconti Cuirassiers (200 horse)
+- Taaffe Cuirassiers, Vaubonne Dragoons, Jung-Hessen-Darmstadt Cuirassiers and Visconti Cuirassiers (200 horse)

 - Moravian Militia Infantry (1,000 men)